Family at The Wharf on the Southwest Waterfront - Dining and Shopping Destination in Washington, DC

 Set sail from a marina

 The Gangplank Marina is a commercial marina serving Washington’s premier sightseeing cruises.
-See the Jefferson Memorial and other DC landmarks from the glass-enclosed luxury of Hornblower Cruises' The Odyssey, featuring elegant multi-course meals, and the Spirit of Washington, which is known for popular brunch cruises.
+See the Jefferson Memorial and other DC landmarks from the glass-enclosed luxury of City Cruises' The Odyssey, featuring elegant multi-course meals, and the Spirit of Washington, which is known for popular brunch cruises.
 The Washington Marina was established in 1951 and remains a vibrant home of many “live aboards,” or owners of boats who reside here year-round.

 05